huangyihe/zabacus-django-vldb/README.md

 Currently using Python 3.6.6.
 See `requirements.txt` for Python packages.

-On Debian/Ubuntu you will probably need to instead some mysqlclient devel headers.
+On Debian/Ubuntu you will probably need to install some mysqlclient devel headers.
 You will also need the Python development headers.

 ```bash
 sudo apt install python3.6-dev default-libmysqlclient-dev